odeke-em/pyFind/README.md

     ls | ./pyFind.py  foo <==> ls | grep foo

     ./pyFind.py foo . <==> grep foo . <==> ./pyFind.py -r foo -p .

+   Find a sequence and line number for text read from stdin:
+    eg after a cat of pyFind.py
+        cat pyFind.py | pyFind.py -r 'search' -l
+        9:     Pass a regular expression/pattern for a file to search for.
+        10:  pyFind recursively searches through a tree; the maxDepth option
+        11:  controls how deep pyFind searches.
+        15:      ls | ./pyFind.py -r "*.c$" ##To search for all files with a .c extension
+        51: intAble = lambda s: hasattr(s, '__divmod__') or intRegCompile.search(s)
+        62: # Matcher to keep a greedy search going on and consuming endless memory
+        243:   if re.search(WINDOWS_NT, OS_NAME): # Handling for windows to be explained